Damascus, Queensland: Geography

 The Kolan River forms the north-east boundary of the locality, while Gin Gin Creek forms the south-eastern boundary of the locality.
 Their confluence is the easternmost point of the locality.

-The Bruce Highway is the western boundary.
+The Bruce Highway forms the western boundary.

+The land use is predominantly grazing on native vegetation with some rural residential housing in the south-west of the locality.